February 1996 Bangladeshi general election

 General elections were held in Bangladesh on 15 February 1996.
 They were boycotted by most opposition parties, and saw voter turnout drop to just 21%.
-The result was a victory for the Bangladesh Nationalist Party (BNP), which won 278 of the 300 elected seats.
+The result was a victory for the Bangladesh Nationalist Party (BNP), which won 278 of the 300 directly elected seats.
 This administration was short-lived, however, only lasting 12 days before the installation of caretaker government and fresh elections held in June.

+The elections were characterized by violence, as well as boycotts by major opposition parties.

 Background

-In March 1994, controversy over a parliamentary by-election, which the Bangladesh Awami League-led opposition claimed the BNP government had rigged, led to an indefinite boycott of Parliament by the entire opposition.
+In March 1994 controversy over a parliamentary by-election, which the Bangladesh Awami League-led opposition claimed the BNP government had rigged, led to an indefinite boycott of Parliament by the entire opposition.
 The opposition also began a program of repeated general strikes to press its demand that Khaleda Zia's government resign and that a caretaker government supervise a general election.
 Efforts to mediate the dispute, under the auspices of the Commonwealth Secretariat, failed.
 After another attempt at a negotiated settlement failed narrowly in late December 1994, the opposition resigned en masse from Parliament.
 The opposition then continued a campaign of marches, demonstrations, and strikes in an effort to force the government to resign.
 The opposition, including the Awami League's Sheikh Hasina, Jatiya Party and Bangladesh Jamaat-e-Islami pledged to boycott national elections scheduled for 15 February 1996.